claireboyan/SpotifyApp/Notes.md

 However, searching *e.town concrete*, *e town concrete*, or *e-town concrete* in the search API returns the correct top result.

 Keep this in mind.

+### Intermittent Invalid Client Error

+If your credentials match the ones in the app, you might just need to delete the cache file.